Eeeemsa/DeepLearning-Chest-x_ray-Pneumonia-Detection/README.md

 ## Introduction:
 ```
-In our final project at T5 bootcamp we will build a model that can detect the presence of pneumonia with chest X-rays using Deep Convololutional Neural Network.
+In our final project at T5 bootcamp we will build models that can detect the presence of pneumonia with chest X-rays using Deep Convololutional Neural Network.
 Chest X-rays are currently the best available method for diagnosing pneumonia, playing a crucial role in clinical care.
 Over 150 million people get infected with pneumonia on an annual basis especially children under 5 years old.
 ```